 In the event that Novogen undergoes a change in control while remaining our controlling stockholder, we will become subject to the control and influence of Novogen's new controlling stockholder who will have the ability to indirectly determine the outcome of all matters submitted to our stockholders for approval through its control of Novogen.
 This entity may have views regarding the development of our business that differ from the development strategies we are currently pursuing.
 Such controlling stockholder may cause Novogen to use its influence and voting power to change the direction in which we are developing our business.
 Such changes may include, but are not limited to, a decreased focus on the development of any of our current drug candidates and an increased focus on the development of alternative drug candidates, which may or may not be targeted to treat cancers.
-Additionally, this entity may seek to renegotiate the terms of our existing license agreements, manufacturing and supply agreement and services agreement with Novogen.
+Additionally, this entity may seek to renegotiate the terms of our existing License Agreements, Manufacturing, License and Supply Agreement and Services Agreement with Novogen.